 Despite being an early access, game, the game is already running rather smoothly, performance wise.
 In my 10 hours of playing it, I’ve not encountered any crash or performance issues.

 That aside, it also has a good bit of content going already.
 There are 4 maps to choose from.
 However, you’ll have to unlock them by winning the map prior.
 There’s the Dark Moorland, the Peaceful Lowlands, the Frozen Highlands and the Desolated Wasteland.
 Depending on which game duration and infected population you pick, you’ll be given a different score factor.
-For example, choosing 80 days for game duration and high population for infected population will give you a score factor 320%.
-In future updates there’s probably going to be a ranking feature.
+For example, choosing 80 days for the game duration and high population for the infected population will give you a score factor 320%.
+In future updates, there’s probably going to be a ranking feature.